New Admissions Deadlines: Application period is from June 1 - August 1

 Accreditation and Performance Data

-Loma Linda University School of Nursing, Nurse Anesthesia Concentration is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
-The Program is accredited to offer both entry-level MS and DNP degree programs and is approved as a Distance Education Program.
-The Program received the maximum 10 year reaccreditation in 2017 and is scheduled for its next review by the COA in Spring of 2027.
+Loma Linda University School of Nursing, Nurse Anesthesia Concentration is fully accredited as a Distance Education Program by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+The Program received the maximum 10 year re-accreditation in 2017 and is scheduled for its next review by the COA in Spring of 2027.

 The California State Board has approved all programs offered at the Loma Linda University School of Nursing.
-Many states may offer a compact license to individuals already licensed in California.
-If this opportunity is of interest to you, please contact your program director.
 Students who decide to pursue a license in another state should check with the applicable licensing authority in that state.

 Council on Accreditation of Nurse Anesthesia Educational Programs